moved228/taskredtag/README.md

 To get started with this project:

 1. Clone the repository: `git clone <repository-url>`
-2. Navigate to the project directory: `cd library-management-system`
+2. Navigate to the project directory: `cd taskredtag`
 3. Install the dependencies: `pip install -r requirements.txt`
 4. Run the application: `python run.py`
 5. Open your browser and go to `http://127.0.0.1:5000`